-Net cash provided by financing activities was \$1.1 million for the three months ended June 30, 2017 as compared to net cash used in financing activities of \$22.1 million for the three months ended June 30, 2016.
-This was primarily on account of a cash outflow of \$Nil toward share repurchase for the three months ended June 30, 2017 as compared to a cash outflow of \$22.9 million for the three months ended June 30, 2016; an increase in cash inflow from the exercise of options by grantees under our share plans of \$1.3 million for the three months ended June 30, 2017 as compared to \$0.6 million for the three months ended June 30, 2016, which was partially offset by an increase in cash outflow towards debt issuance costs of \$0.3 million for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2017 as compared to \$0.3 million for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2017 as compared to \$Nil for the three months ended June 30, 2016.
+Net cash used in financing activities was \$22.6 million for the three months ended June 30, 2018 as compared to net cash provided by financing activities of \$1.1 million for the three months ended June 30, 2017.
+This was primarily on account of a cash outflow of \$23.0 million towards share repurchases for the three months ended June 30, 2018 as compared to a cash outflow of \$Nil for the three months ended June 30, 2017 and a decrease in cash inflow from the exercise of options by grantees under our share plans of \$Nil for the three months ended June 30, 2017, which was partially offset by a decrease in cash outflow towards debt issuance costs of \$Nil for the three months ended June 30, 2017, which was partially offset by a decrease in cash outflow towards debt issuance costs of \$Nil for the three months ended June 30, 2018 as compared to \$0.3 million for the three months ended June 30, 2017.